Kenexar/.github/profile/README.md

   <h1>Kenexar</h1>
   <p>Hey, we are KenexarEU</p>

-  ZerXGit "Till O." & Exersalza "Julian J."
+  ZerXGit "Till O." & exersalza "Julian J."

   <p> We are coding in serveral Languages, for fun</p>
   <h2>Our skills:</h2>